nandak9/FingerprintIdentify/README.md

     1. Usually, device will be locked temporarily when read incorrect fingerprints continuously 5 times.
        And it need to takes about 30 seconds to get back to normal.
-       But it's not standardized, MeiZu SDK has no limit to this.
+       But it's not standardized, SDK has no limit to this.

     2. About 'com.android.support:appcompat-v7:25.3.1' version
        The class FingerprintManagerCompatApi23 will check the feature FEATURE_FINGERPRINT from version 25.